As an Amazon Associate, we earn from qualifying purchases. All prices are accurate as of November 18 2025, at 8:30am EST.

 If you're an Android user, then you don't have much of a choice — Tile is your only option between the two.
 But rest assured, you'll be fine with a Tile tracker.
 It's a generally well-reviewed item that will do the job if your checked bag goes missing.

 But if you have an iOS device, we recommend an Apple AirTag.
 Yes, Tiles are slightly less expensive and come in many different shapes and sizes.
-But AirTags are easier to set up, and its Precision Finding feature allows for much greater accuracy.
+But AirTags are easier to set up, and the Precision Finding feature allows for much greater accuracy.